harshitsinghcode/mobTrack-IMU/README.md

 ### Based on our observations:

-For distances up to 10 meters, the system achieved an accuracy of 73% with a deviation of ±2.02 meters.
+For distances up to 10 metres, the system achieved an accuracy of 73% with a deviation of ±2.02 meters.

 ## Future Work 🧭